 Advice for the general public

-- Wash, and if possible disinfect, footwear and hands before leaving places with large number of wildfowl – eg parks and bird reserves
+- Wash, and if possible disinfect, footwear and hands before leaving places with large number of wildfowl, for example parks and bird reserves

 - Report (but do not touch) dead birds